 The body transformed carbs into energy by a process called “Adenosine Triphosphate, or abbreviated down to ‘ATP’ for short.

 However, when performing a laborious task like sprinting for a long time, it was obvious that you would run out of the ATP needed to keep moving before too long.
-The body uses up more ATP faster than the body can produce.
+The body uses up more ATP faster than the body can produce in such circumstances.
 While the other first two steps also created ATP, they were more byproducts of the process and were far more inefficient than the Electron Transport Chain was.

 However, that’s where the human body was amazing.

 Of course, there was a limit to how much of this you could pull out of your body before you ran out of that too.
-Oxygen was required to serve other functions of the body as well after all.
-Eventually, the body hits a point where it can no longer use Glycolysis to give the body a boost to keep moving because the oxygen levels start to become too low and using anymore would cause problems to the rest of the body's functions.
+Oxygen after all is required to serve other functions of the body as well, and it will not suffocate itself in order to perform such actions.
+Eventually, the body hits a point where it can no longer use Glycolysis to give the body a temporary boost to keep moving because the oxygen levels start to become too low and using anymore would cause problems to the rest of the body's functions.

 ...That’s where the human body became even more amazing.